 The Roborock S6 has a main brushroll as well as a side brush to pick up debris in harder to reach places.
 It comes with a small hook blade to help cut hair away from the brushrolls.
 It also comes with two reusable mop mats as well as a mop water container so that it can wipe the floor.
 Unlike the Roborock S5, this feature additionally includes 10 disposable mop cloths that you can throw away after a cleaning job.
 There's also a mounting plate that allows you to attach the disposable mop cloths to the water container, but we don't currently test this feature.

 The Roborock S6 has exceptional performance on bare floors.
 It's able to easily capture pet hair and small debris.
-It's able to pick up a lot of large debris like cereal, but some of it can get stuck in the tunnel between the brushroll and the compartment.
+Unlike the iRobot Roomba i7+, it's also able to pick up a lot of large debris like cereal.
+However, some of this debris can get stuck in the tunnel between the brushroll and the compartment.

 Just like the Roborock S5, the Roborock S6 can climb onto high-pile carpet and clean it.
 However, it does an unremarkable job of cleaning this surface.
 While it picks up most pet hair, it equally struggles to clean small and large debris, and it can take several passes for it to fully clean this surface type.
 If you're looking for a robot vacuum with a bit better of a performance on high-pile carpet, check out the Neato Botvac D7.